rachel-fischoff/movie-awards/README.md

 The project is deployed through [Netlify](https://rachel-fischoff-movie-awards.netlify.app/) and can be found at https://rachel-fischoff-movie-awards.netlify.app/

 ## How Does it Work?
-Upon opening the web page, the user can search for their favorite films in the search bar & then nominate up for 5 for awards season.
+Upon opening the web page, the user can search for their favorite films in the search bar & then nominate up to 5 films for awards season.

 ## Next Steps
+1. Create Sharable Links
+1. Pagination
-Add Testing
+1. Add Testing
+1. Animations for loading

 # Requirements To Set Up Locally
 1. A command line application such as Terminal.